European Union and United Kingdom travel destination

 Is it safe to travel to the European Union and United Kingdom?

-Do I need a visa to visit EU countries and the UK?
+Do I need a separate visa for the UK and the EU?

-How expensive is travel in the EU and UK?
+How expensive is a trip across Europe and the UK?

 Ready for European Union and United Kingdom?